call-me-badman/power-Hive/README.md

 ---

 <p align="center">
-  Made with care by students of <strong>Rwanda Coding Academy</strong> · Nyabihu, Rwanda
+  Made with care by students of <strong>Rwanda Coding Academy</strong> ·
 </p>